-The T-top is made of welded anodized aluminum and is designed to accommodate radio or radar antennas and navigation lights.
-It is equipped with an overhead light, an overhead storage compartment for life jackets and other soft, light items.
-It could also be equipped with optional outriggers and/or rod holders.
+The optional fiberglass hardtop frame is white powder coated aluminum and is designed to accommodate radio antennas, radar antennas and navigation lights.
+It is equipped with overhead red and white lights and can be equipped with optional outriggers and/or rod holders.